In Demand Radio

-In Demand Radio (stylised as indemandradio) is a commercial radio station based in Wallasey, Merseyside.
+In Demand Radio is a commercial radio station based in Wallasey, Merseyside.
 The station broadcasts a Rhythmic Contemporary format to Liverpool, North West England and North Wales.
 It is owned and operated by In Demand Global Ltd.

 History

 The station launched on 9 November 2020, operated by the team behind a local music festival, Reminisce Festival.
 Presenters at launch included former Radio City personalities Lee Butler and Gemma Cutting, as well as ex-Juice FM and Capital Liverpool presenter Baz Todd.
 The station also featured syndicated programming from notable dance music DJs such as Tiësto, Dave Pearce, Judge Jules and Roger Sanchez.

 In March 2021, former Radio City and Greatest Hits Radio presenter Rick Houghton joined the station to present a weekend show and assist with the development of new programming ideas.

 Programming

 In Demand Radio broadcasts from studios at 40 Mill Lane, Wallasey.
 Other than some syndicated programming, its entire output is locally produced.
-In Demand Radio's breakfast show is presented by Lee Butler, Josef Hollywood and Gemma Cutting.
+In Demand Radio’s breakfast show is presented by Lee Butler, Claire Simmo and Gemma Cutting.
 The station features a number of competitions and traditionally gives away a car to a nominated local carer or charity worker during Christmas.

+Notable presenters on the station include Ian Redman of dance music group Ultrabeat.